How To | February 26, 2019

-So to keep these tools safe and in good working condition, where and how should they be stored?
+To keep these tools safe and in good working condition, where and how should they be stored?
 Most people will keep their tools in their home in the basement, in a workshop or in the garage.
 There are many different home tool storage ideas from DIY solutions to expensive storage cabinets that you can find at your local hardware store.
 A handy way to keep tools stored at home is to hang peg boards on the walls of your work room, in the garage or basement.
 This will keep tools off the floor and organized.
 For smaller tools and accessories, use a drawer storage system to protect from dust.

 In order to keep tools in good working condition during storage, there are some basic preparatory steps that should be taken.
 Consult the manufacturer’s instructions for specifics on how to store power or hand tools.
 It is important to follow the cleaning and storage instructions, especially for larger power tools such as power saws or drills.

-- To keep tools tidy, clean them after each use.
+To keep tools tidy, clean them after each use.
 Wipe down with a rag or towel to be sure that they are free of dirt, grease and debris.
 If the tools need extra care, clean every metal surface with an approved solution and scrape away any soil and dirt.
 Completely dry the tool with a towel or rag before it is placed in storage.
 Power tools should have all surfaces cleaned and completely dry before storage.
 Spray lubricant on all metal surfaces.

 As you do your cleaning, check for damage or defects.
 If the tool cannot be repaired, then throw it away.
 Do not leave it to clutter up extra space.

-- Coat the metal parts of the tools with a lubricant metal protector spray.
+Coat the metal parts of the tools with a lubricant metal protector spray.

-- Do not place tools directly on the ground for storage.
+Do not place tools directly on the ground for storage.
 Place small hand and power tools on shelving.

 Store short-handled tools in a plastic bin or box.
 Tie together long-handled tools in a garbage can while in storage.
 Otherwise hang these tools on a wall.